HEAD COACH KIRSTEN BERNTHAL BOOTH

-The at-large berth into the 2010 NCAA Tournament came not long after back-to-back second-place finishes in the Missouri Valley Conference resulted in near-misses to the 2007 and 2008 NCAA Tournaments.
+The at-large berth into the 2010 NCAA Tournament came not long after back-to-back second-place finishes in the MVC resulted in near-misses to the 2007 and 2008 NCAA Tournaments.

 Creighton’s 2007 team finished 21-10 and tied for second in the MVC with a 14-4 record.
-The Jays became the first team in history to rally from an 0-2 deficit to win at UNI on September 21, and hosted a record-setting crowd (13,081) at CenturyLink Center Omaha on September 1 vs. Cal Poly.
-Lebeda set a Creighton record for career assists, Rivera set a record for single-season digs, and Kelly Goc broke season and career marks for hitting percentage.
+CU became the first team to ever rally from an 0-2 deficit to win at UNI on September 21, and hosted a record-setting crowd (13,081) at CenturyLink Center Omaha on September 1 vs. Cal Poly.
+Lebeda set a Bluejay record for career assists (5,281), Bianca Rivera set a record for single-season digs (618), and Kelly Goc broke season (.368) and career marks for hitting percentage (.296).
 Goc would also become the program’s first All-America Honorable Mention.

 The 2005 campaign was highlighted by the program’s first win at Northern Iowa, a win over Marquette, and the title at the San Diego State Invitational.
 The Bluejays finished 16-14.

 Booth’s 2004 club won a then-record 18 matches while also picking up tournament titles at events hosted by New Mexico and Missouri.
-Creighton was also the only club in the MVC to beat the regular-season and tourney champ, Wichita State, in 2004.
+Creighton was also the only club in the MVC to beat the regular-season and tourney champ, Wichita State.

-Another reason that Creighton is a program on the rise is D.J.
-Sokol Arena inside the Wayne and Eileen Ryan Athletic Center.
-The on-campus facility opened in 2009 to rave reviews and hosted six volleyball matches involving ranked teams in its inaugural year, including Creighton’s four-set win over No. 25 Wichita State.
-Creighton is 78-23 in its six seasons at the facility, where it owns a 55-7 mark in conference play.
+D.J.
+Sokol Arena inside the Wayne and Eileen Ryan Athletic Center opened in 2009 to rave reviews and hosted six volleyball matches involving ranked teams in its inaugural year, including Creighton’s four-set win over No. 25 Wichita State.
+Creighton is 90-24 in its eight seasons at the facility, where it owns a 65-7 mark in conference play.